 High Speed Internet Guide

-An aerial fiber to the home (FTTH) high-speed fiber-optic network will be constructed on Dixie Electric’s existing electric distribution infrastructure and will be physically connected to your home or business.
+Aerial fiber to the home (FTTH) high-speed fiber-optic network has been constructed on Dixie Electric’s existing electric distribution infrastructure and will be physically connected to your home or business.
 We consider this network to be the most future-proof technology available.

-Network speeds of 100 megabits per second (MBPS) to 1,000 MBPS (gigabit service) will be available.
+Network speeds of 100 megabits per second (MBPS) to 1,000 MBPS (gigabit service) are available.
 A megabit is the download rate of an internet connection.
 Gigabit service is 200X the typical DSL download speed.
 Dixie Electric’s internet service will be symmetrical meaning that the upload speed will be the same as the download speed.
 If you subscribe to the 100 MBPS service, then you will get that speed whether downloading or uploading.
 Packages and pricing can be found here.